MartyJek/RnD-Graduation-MJ/content/Minor DC - Digital Garden/Literature/Permacomputing Aesthetics.md

 >what would it mean to address the urgency to the point of completely reconfiguring a practice?
 Is it dilettantism?
 Virtue signalling?
 Artivism?
 Or just a symbolic gesture?

+# 4 Permacomputing Aesthetics

+>What distinguishes permacomputing from other approaches is the way in which it makes constraints visible and usable through its connection to material circumscription.

+>Unlike Simondon’s techno-aesthetics, which may eventually iteratively find a pleasing equilibrium between functional technique and aesthetics, permacomputing’s techno-aesthetics are much more perilous because **a third component is forced in: an informed and contextualised intention to address the social, cultural, environmental and economic externalities of maximalist computer and network technologies.**

+>==permacomputing aesthetics should not be misunderstood as belonging to an aesthetics of obstruction, for it is less concerned with the performative and symbolic dimension of its approach,[10] and is **instead rooted in questioning the nature of its underlying process and the generative insecurity of its awkwardness.**== [Femke Snelting: Awkward Gestures](https://freeze.sh/_/2008/awkward/#)

+>In practice, permacomputing exists as two intertwined strands: first, an incentive to reuse and repurpose existing computer technology and materials to create new works; and second, a list of continuously evolving design principles, to guide that very reuse and repurposing, but also to inform the development of new software and hardware when reuse and repurposing are not possible or relevant.

+# 5 Permacomputing and Nostalgia

+>In societies vastly dominated by technological novelty, economic growth, and technosolutionism, [[the relationship with time is difficult to dissociate from consumerism.]]

 # Reflection

 In a near vengeful tone the authors of this piece strip apart the term of maximalist [[On Techno-Aesthetics| techno-aesthetics]]: "Aesthetics, that are the manifestation of technologies driven by the myth of perpetual growth and infinite resources, aesthetics based on the everincreasing complexity and resource consumption of digital devices that seek to justify growth through self-referential legitimisation, regardless of necessity or ability to even function properly".
 They criticize corporate greed and the maximalist idea that growth is a form of progress.
 Permacomputing, a combination of the words Permaculture and computing, seeks to be a practical framework that encourages limits and constraints in computer culture and creativity.
 In my own practices I've fallen into the trap of '[[The trap of mesmerizing aesthetics|mesmerizing aesthetics]]', creating beautiful (but shallow) 3D CGI artwork that goes into a similar direction of ignorant (towards climate crisis, overconsumption) maximisation.
 In the name of Permacomputing I am trying to reframe my practices into purposeful aesthetics with self-imposed constraints.